Last updated: February 2014

 This right includes appeals against a decision not to be offered a place at sixth form, although the student themselves can also appeal in such cases.

 In Kent and Medway, appeals are heard before an Independent Appeal Panel comprising three panellists (except at Simon Langton Boys Grammar that normally uses five panellists).
-These are independent of the school and the Local Authority.
-All panellists are required to have been trained (or retrained) in the past two years.
+These are independent of the school and the Local Authority, but are appointed by the Admisison Authority.
+All panellists are required to have been trained.
 An Appeal Panel has to have at least one Advisory Member and one Lay Member.
 An Advisory Member has experience in education, or is acquainted with educational conditions in the area, or is the parent of a registered child at a school.
 A Lay Member does not have personal experience in the management or provision of education in any school, but may be a school governor or have other voluntary experience.
 As you can see, appeal panellists do not initially have to have great knowledge of the education system, but soon acquire expertise in the role and in the different situations they may be faced with.
 All are volunteers and in my experience the great majority carry out an effective job.

-Chances of success at appeal vary widely; last year the number of successful appeals at individual Kent grammar schools varied from 2 to 33, and for non selective schools from 2 to 38.
-These figures suggest that whilst Panels are trained to follow a mandatory Code of Practice, they may adapt their decision to local circumstances, such as the pressure on places.
+Chances of success at appeal vary widely; last year the number of successful appeals at individual Kent grammar schools varied from 0 to 70, and for non selective schools from 0 to 34.
+You will find some more detail about appeal outcomes last year here.
+These figures confirm that whilst Panels are trained to follow the mandatory Code of Practice, they may adapt their decision to local circumstances, such as the pressure on places.

 For non selective and primary schools, appeals are against a decision not to admit the child because the school is full.

-For grammar schools, there are three main types of appeal:
+For grammar schools, there are three types of appeal:

 1) Against a decision that the child has been found non selective, although there are still places in the school;